dosarkz/laravel-uploader/README.md

 ```
 ## Sample image upload

+##### Uploader::image(uploaded_file, destination, resize, imageWidth, imageHeight, thumbWidth, thumbHeight)

+- @uploaded_file - instance of UploadedFile
-@destination - the path to the image, 'images/articles', string
+- @destination - the path to the image, 'images/articles', string
-@resize - A parameter that determines to use compression or not.
+- @resize - A parameter that determines to use compression or not.
 In the case of using need to fill one of the parameters the resolution of the image, true or false, boolean
-@imageWidth, @imageHeight - the parameters of the image in pixels, 100, numeric
+- @imageWidth, @imageHeight - the parameters of the image in pixels, 100, numeric
-@thumbWidth, @thumbHeight - the parameters of the thumbnail in pixels, 100, numeric
+- @thumbWidth, @thumbHeight - the parameters of the thumbnail in pixels, 100, numeric
-##### Uploader::image(uploaded_file, destination, resize, imageWidth, imageHeight, thumbWidth, thumbHeight)

 ```
   use Uploader;